-10.9 Participation By The Course Setter(s)
+5.9 Participation By The Course Setter(s)

 Due to the grassroots nature of many events, the course setter(s) are allowed to compete.
 Although the course setter may initially be more familiar with course sections than the other riders, this should not result in an advantage because everyone is allowed multiple attempts to complete sections.
-However, if the Course Setter(s) chooses to also compete, they must conform to Rider Responsibility "F", and refrain from riding on the course prior to the competition, including while they are designing and building the sections.
+However, if the Course Setter(s) chooses to also compete, they must conform to Rider Responsibility "F" (see section 5.11) and refrain from riding on the course prior to the competition, including while they are designing and building the sections.

-10.10 Safety
+5.10 Safety